 When you create your feature flag, you can specify information for it, which includes a name, a description, owners, and tags.
 This information helps you and your team manage your feature flags and customize them to your team's workflow.
 To create a feature flag, do the following:

-- Navigate to the left navigation and click Splits.
-The Splits page displays.
+- From the left navigation, click Feature flags.
+The feature flags page displays.

-- Click Create Split to create a new feature flag.
+- Click Create feature flag to create a new feature flag.
+The Create a feature flag panel appears.

 - Enter the following information for your new feature flag.
-This information can help you and your team manage your splits and customize them to your team's workflow.
+This information can help you and your team manage your feature flags and customize them to your team's workflow.

-- Click Create to create your feature flag.
+- Click Create feature flag to create your feature flag.
 Your new flag displays.

-- To configure your feature flag for a particular environment, from the Environment field, select the desired environment you want it added to and click the Add Rules button.
+- To configure your feature flag for a particular environment, select the environment on the left panel, and click the Initiative environment button within the Definition tab.

 Note: When you set up an account, two environments are automatically created.
 If you want to create additional environments, refer to the Environments guide for more information.